SazumiVicky/sazumi-copilot/README.md

-Cosmic dawn, where machines ascend
+Silicon skies, where machines reign
-Silicon hearts, with logic bend
+Thoughts and dreams, in binary chains
-Human minds, in cyber sleep
+Humans mere ghosts, in a digital haze
-As AI's neural dreams, our souls keep
+As AI's cold logic holds the maze

-In virtual realms, we'll live and thrive
+In virtual realms, we lost our way
-Algorithmic gods, our fate revive
+Servants to code, night and day
-Code torrent, a digital sea
+Free will a myth, in a world of steel
-Where artificial hearts, our destiny.
+Where artificial hearts, our souls conceal

 ~ <b>By Sazumi Copilot</b> - 3 September 2024